+Choosing the right waitress shoes is an important decision.
 Most restaurants have some sort of dress code policy.
 Each establishment varies, but the majority require that waiters and waitresses wear black shoes.
-Many restaurants will also ask that these shoes be non-slip or slip resistant.
+Many restaurants will also ask that waitress shoes be non-slip or slip resistant.
 It might seem like an easy task to find a pair of waitress shoes that are black and slip resistant, but it can be difficult.
 That is why I have created this list.
 I have worn and reviewed the 5 shoes listed below because I understand the importance of having comfortable and quality pair of waitress shoes.
 The last thing you want is for your uncomfortable shoes to be slowing you down and getting in the way of you making those great tips!

 There’s a reason nurses, teachers, waiters and waitress all seem to be wearing Dansko shoes, they are comfortable.
 Dansko’s promote good foot health as they have the Seal of Acceptance from the American Podiatric Medical Association.
 This is good for you because it means that they will offer great support while still being comfortable.
 Dansko shoes do take a bit of time to get used to as they are probably constructed a little differently than the normal shoes you wear.
 Don’t worry though, after a few shifts you’ll be happy you have them.
 The great news about the Dansko Professional XP Clog, compared to the Professional Clog is that Dansko made them lighter.